-The tea towel rack should be laid flat against the wall.

-Brooms and mops are a tripping hazard and must be returned to the storage rack in the corner when not in use.

-Signage directs users away from drying their hands on tea towels.
-A paper towel roll is provided for this purpose.

-The hot water urn has been set back from the edge of the bench and placed on a platform to allow for safer dispensing of near-boiling water.

-Please do NOT congregate near the hot water urn when you have used it, but move well away to ensure safe access to the urn by others and to reduce the risk of injury to yourself and others.

-Do not use a key to lock the kitchen fire exit door on the inside.
-The door furniture includes a button that locks the door without impeding exit from within.
-The door may only be locked with the key from the outside, when you are leaving.
+- Signage directs users away from drying their hands on tea towels.
+A paper towel roll is provided for this purpose. - The hot water urn has been set back from the edge of the bench to allow for safer dispensing of near-boiling water. - Please do not congregate near the hot water urn when you have used it, but move well away to ensure safe access to the urn by others and to reduce the risk of injury to yourself and others. - Do not use a key to lock the kitchen fire exit door on the inside.
+The door furniture includes a button that locks the door from outside but still allows exit from within.

+Safe food handling

+Those who prepare and serve food from the kitchen should maintain high standards of food handling, including frequent handwashing, serving food using tongs or other implements, storing and heating food in accordance with instructions.
+Ingredient information should be retained to check for possible allergy risk.
+Gluten free options should be provided, but handled and served separately from other foods.